Members

 University of Toronto

-Dr. Ania Harlick is an Assistant Professor, Teaching Stream at the University of Toronto, and an Adjunct Senior Instructor at the University of Calgary.
-Originally from Poland, she holds a master degree from Adam Mickiewicz University as well as a master degree and a doctorate from Memorial University of Newfoundland and Labrador.
+Dr. Ania Harlick is an Associate Professor, Teaching Stream at the University of Toronto.
+Originally from Poland, she holds a Master’s degree from Adam Mickiewicz University as well as a Master’s degree and a doctorate from Memorial University of Newfoundland and Labrador.
 She considers herself an accidental physicist with a passion for education.
 As her primary responsibilities are teaching university courses, most of her research focuses on implementing modern pedagogy into the design of course and laboratory components.
-As far as she is concerned, she has her dream[...]
+As far as she is concerned, she has her dream job.

 Rodrigo Narro Pérez